 The Hazardous Waste Program under the Resource Conservation and Recovery Act (RCRA) establishes a system for regulating hazardous wastes from the initial point of generation through final disposal.
 In Tennessee, TDEC has been delegated authority by EPA to implement the Hazardous Waste Program; EPA retains an oversight role.
-In 2016, DOE and its contractors at ORNL were jointly regulated as a "large-quantity generator of hazardous waste" under EPA ID TN1890090003 because, collectively, they generated more than 1,000 kg of hazardous/mixed wastes in at least one calendar month during 2016.
+In 2017, DOE and its contractors at ORNL were jointly regulated as a "large-quantity generator of hazardous waste" under EPA ID TN1890090003 because, collectively, they generated more than 1,000 kg of hazardous/mixed wastes in at least one calendar month during 2017.

 Mixed wastes are both hazardous (under RCRA regulations) and radioactive.
 Hazardous/mixed wastes are accumulated in satellite accumulation areas or in less-than-90-day accumulation areas and are stored and/or treated in RCRA-permitted units.
 In addition, hazardous/mixed wastes are shipped off site for treatment and disposal.
 The RCRA units operate under three permits at ORNL, as shown in Table 5.4.
-In 2016, UT-Battelle and UCOR were permitted to transport hazardous wastes under an EPA ID number issued for ORNL activities.
+In 2017, UT-Battelle and UCOR were permitted to transport hazardous wastes under an EPA ID number issued for ORNL activities.
 On September 15, 2015, the ORR Hazardous Waste Corrective Action Permit TNHW-121 was reissued as TNHW-164.
 TNHW-164 is a set of conditions pertaining to the current status of all solid waste management units (SWMUs) and areas of concern (AOCs) at East Tennessee Technology Park (ETTP), ORNL, and the Y-12 National Security Complex.
 The corrective action conditions require that the SWMUs and AOCs be investigated and, as necessary, remediated.

-Reporting is required for hazardous waste activities on 42 active waste streams at ORNL, some of which are mixed wastes.
-The quantity of hazardous/mixed waste generated at ORNL in 2016 was 540,600 kg, with mixed wastewater accounting for 387,637 kg.
-ORNL generators treated 5,773 kg of hazardous/mixed waste by elementary neutralization, silver recovery, and deactivation.
-Four hundred forty-seven kg of hazardous waste from ETTP was treated at Process Waste Treatment Complex (PWTC).
-The quantity of hazardous/mixed waste treated in RCRA-permitted treatment facilities at ORNL in 2016 was 6,191 kg.
-This included waste treated by macroencapsulation, size reduction, stabilization/solidification, and wastewater treatment at the PWTC.
-In addition, 387,637 kg of liquid mixed waste was treated at the Liquid Low Level Waste Treatment Facility.
-The amount of hazardous/mixed waste shipped off site to commercial treatment, storage, and disposal facilities was 118,186 kg in 2016.
+Reporting is required for hazardous waste activities on 34 active waste streams at ORNL, some of which are mixed wastes.
+The quantity of hazardous/mixed waste generated at ORNL in 2017 was 564,434 kg, with mixed wastewater accounting for 357,429 kg.
+ORNL generators treated 9,410 kg of hazardous/mixed waste by elementary neutralization, silver recovery, and deactivation.
+The quantity of hazardous/mixed waste treated in RCRA-permitted treatment facilities at ORNL in 2017 was 2,761 kg.
+This included waste treated by macroencapsulation, size reduction, stabilization/solidification, and wastewater treatment at the Process Waste Treatment Complex (PWTC).
+In addition, 357,429 kg of liquid mixed waste was treated at the Liquid Low-Level Waste Treatment Facility.
+The amount of hazardous/mixed waste shipped off site to commercial treatment, storage, and disposal facilities was 177,040 kg in 2017.